That's My Boy (2012 film): Plot

 Meanwhile, Randall Morgan, a television producer familiar with Donny's former celebrity, offers him $50,000 to orchestrate a reunion with Todd and Mary.
-Discovering Todd's wedding plans through a newspaper, Donny travels to Cape Cod uninvited.
-Todd, unprepared for the encounter, introduces Donny as merely an old friend, feeling irritated by his father's popularity among the wedding guests.
-Initially reluctant to confront Mary, Todd's stance softens after Donny manipulates the wedding schedule—convincing Jamie's family to relocate the rehearsal away from churches and persuading Todd's friends to hold the bachelor party at a strip club.
-Reluctantly, Todd agrees to meet Mary in prison, but when a television crew intrudes on the meeting, he departs in disgust without signing a consent form.
+After reading about Todd's wedding in a newspaper, Donny travels to Cape Cod uninvited.
+Unprepared for the encounter, Todd introduces Donny as merely an old friend and grows irritated by his father's popularity among the wedding guests.
+Initially reluctant to confront Mary, Todd softens after Donny manipulates the wedding schedule—convincing Jamie's family to move the rehearsal away from churches and persuading Todd's friends to hold the bachelor party at a strip club.
+After a night of bonding with Donny, Todd agrees to meet Mary in prison, but when a television crew intrudes on the meeting, he departs in disgust without signing a consent form.

-The situation becomes more complicated when Donny discovers Jamie's multiple affairs with Steve and her brother Chad.
-Jamie attempts to cover her indiscretions by paying Donny $50,000 and providing excuses to Todd.
-Consumed by guilt, Donny interrupts the wedding to reveal the truth, simultaneously disclosing his paternal relationship to Todd.
+The situation becomes more complicated when Donny discovers Jamie's multiple affairs with Steve and her brother, Chad.
+Jamie tries to cover her indiscretions by paying Donny $50,000 and offering Todd excuses.
+Consumed by guilt, Donny interrupts the wedding to reveal the truth and simultaneously discloses his paternal relationship to Todd.
 The revelation prompts Todd to break off his engagement, embrace Donny as his father, leave his corporate job, and reclaim his birth name, Han Solo.

-In the aftermath, Han begins dating a strip club bartender, Brie, while offering Donny the financial gain from his newly inherited fortune.
+Afterward, Han begins dating a strip club bartender, Brie, and offers to pay Donny's taxes from his newly built fortune.
 Donny refuses, choosing instead to take responsibility for his past mistakes.
-As he prepares to serve his prison sentence and eventually rekindle his relationship with Mary upon release, he discovers that his long-shot bet on the marathon has won $160,000, resolving his IRS debt and allowing him a measure of stability for the first time in decades.
+As he prepares to serve his prison sentence and eventually rekindle his relationship with Mary upon release, he discovers that his long-shot bet on the marathon has won $160,000, resolving his IRS debt and allowing him a measure of financial stability for the first time in decades.